 Manarola is another very photogenic village that is the favorite of many people I have asked.
 The rocky cliffs and “beach“ area make it popular among visitors.
 And let’s not forget the pretty houses, of course.

-I also enjoyed, strolling the streets and checking out what laundry the locals hanging out to dry :).
+I also enjoyed strolling the streets and checking out what laundry the locals are hanging out to dry :).

 Day 2 in Cinque Terre

-If you stay in Cinque Terre for 2 days, I suggest visiting four villages the first day.
-Take your time and jus stroll aimlessly in each town.
-For day two, I suggest, visiting one more village and then do a half day trip.
+If you stay in Cinque Terre for 2 days, I suggest visiting four villages on the first day.
+Take your time and stroll aimlessly in each town.
+For day two, I suggest visiting one more village and then do a half-day trip.

-Riomaggiore is one of the bigger and most photographed villages – the small, narrow, tall houses are indeed very photogenic and it is a great place to watch the sunset.
+Riomaggiore is one of the bigger and most photographed villages – the small, narrow, tall houses are very photogenic, and it is a great place to watch the sunset.
 This is a good place for your second day in Cinque Terre.
-You don’t have to do much hiking but can visit a few sights that the town has and just enjoy the views.
+You don’t have to do much hiking but can visit a few sights that the town has and enjoy the views.

 This 2-day Cinque Terre itinerary allows you to enjoy the villages more and take breaks that last more than 20 minutes.